umaranis/svelte-lexical/docs/decorator-node.md

 The mutation listener provides us with the type of mutation which can be `created`, `updated` or `destroyed`.

 In case of created and updated mutation, the nodeKey is stored in the list of dirty components.
 These dirty components are created or updated during decorator listener.
-Mutation type is not a reliable way to determine rather we need to create or update a component because certain user actions like drag/drop may require re-creaton of the component even though mutation type is updated.
+Mutation type is not a reliable way to determine rather we need to create or update a component because certain user actions like drag/drop may require re-creaton of the component even though the mutation type is updated.
 This happens because the lexical reconciler may re-create the parent DOM node in certain cases of `updated` mutation.
 All new instances of Svelte Components instantiated during decorator listener are stored in a Map with nodeKey as the key.
+This cache is used to find the Svelte Components when they need to be updated in decorator listener.

 In case of `destroyed` mutation type, the relevant Svelte Component is cleared from the cache.